catamphetamine/require-hacker/README.md

   * the `path` which is `require()`d
   * the `module` in which the `require()` call was originated (this `module` parameter can be used for `require_hacker.resolve(path, module)` function call)

-The `resolve` function must return either a valid CommonJS javascript module source code or it can simply `return` nothing and in that case it will skip this hook.
+The `resolve` function must return either a valid CommonJS javascript module source code (i.e. "module.exports = ...", etc) or it can simply `return` nothing and in that case it will skip this hook.

 #### .global_hook(meaningful_id, resolve, [options])